 Rigondeaux finally lured Nonito Donaire into the ring, mostly getting his opportunity due to the fact that Donaire's team wasn't going to put together a fight against Abner Mares.
 The Jackal took full advantage of his shot, and even if you thought he would win, you probably didn't expect him to be so dominant.
 Rigondeaux completely dictated the fight against Donaire and showed a clear superiority in terms of pure boxing skill and ability.
 One of the best amateur fighters in history has had perhaps the best first dozen plus pro fights of any fighter to ever lace them up.
-Lots of big names at super bantamweight right now, along with lurking potential super fights, so hopefully we see them all square off.
+Lots of big names at super bantamweight right now, along with lurking potential super fights, so hopefully we see some of these big namessquare off.

 Gonzalez has built up quite the undefeated stretch thus far in his career.
 He's a former champ at both Strawweight and Junior Flyweight, and now has a belt in a third division, Flyweight, for good measure.
-El Chocolatito has already beat the division's champion, Juan Francisco Estrada, who had ousted Brian Viloria.
-Hopefully the rematch between those two gets put together, which would be a true super fight for the lower divisions.
+El Chocolatito has already beat the division's champion, Juan Francisco Estrada, who himself ousted Brian Viloria.
+Hopefully the rematch between those two gets put together, which would be a true lower division mega-fight.

 Manny Pacquiao got his revenge and settled the score against Timothy Bradley.
 The fight was actually closer than their first match, but nevertheless, Pacquiao got the deserved win.
 With two wins back under his belt, he was supposed to be taking on Juan Manuel Marquez for a 5th time next.
-Instead, we get the Chris Algieri fight, which nobody outside of Team Algieri seems too excited to see.
+Instead, we got the Chris Algieri fight, which nobody outside of Team Algieri was too excited to see.
 Is it Mayweather next?
 Marquez?
 A move down to 140 lbs?
 We'll have to wait and see.

 Jean Pascal, Jermain Taylor, Andre Dirrell, Mikkel Kessler (twice), Arthur Abraham, Glen Johnson, Andre Ward, Lucian Bute, George Groves (twice).
 A 9-2 record against that level of opposition over the past five years, plus a win over Yusaf Mack.
 Even though he got dominated by Ward, that's still an incredibly daunting and impressive run.
 Most impressive of all was the resounding KO win over the previously undefeated Bute.
 After a controversial ending to his first fight against Groves, Froch left no question marks in the rematch.
 The Cobra is still going strong, and he has a bevy of intriguing options for his next fight, including a long-awaited rematch with Ward -- if Ward ever fights again, that is.

 If you've followed the pound for pound rankings on this website, then you have surely noticed Klitschko jumping up and down from update to update.
 That's because from fight to fight my opinion changes on how dominant he is, and whether he does enough with his size and talent.
 Case in point, he dominated Alexander Povetkin, but never applied himself in the way he could have, or should have, in what was an ugly, hard to watch match.
-Still, 62 career victories, and 20 straight wins over the past nine years, including 16 title defenses.
+Still, 63 career victories, and 21 straight wins over the past nine years, including 17 title defenses.
 Staggering.
 Kubrat Pulev was the latest guy who was supposed to be a legitimate challenger, and not so much.
 One of the best Klitschko performances we've seen recently.

 Miguel Cotto just put on perhaps the best performance of his career, moving up to Middleweight and taking out the long-reigning kingpin, Sergio Martinez.
 Cotto shocked most of the boxing world with that win, and the sheer dominance of his effort from start to finish.
 He would have soared even higher up the list, but let's not forget how recently he looked awful in losing widely against Austin Trout.
 Now though, he's refreshed and rejuvenated, and a potential rematch with Floyd Mayweather looms large as a very interesting fight next year, although it's not getting much publicity as of now.

-Juan Francisco Estrada makes his debut onto our top 20 pound for pound list following his latest effort, a dominant win over Giovani Segura.
-The Flyweight king since ousting Brian Viloria, he also handed Milan Melindo his first loss.
+Juan Francisco Estrada made his debut onto our list following his dominant win over Giovani Segura.
+The Flyweight king since he ousted Brian Viloria, he also handed Milan Melindo his first loss.
 Would love to get a chance at revenge against Roman Gonzalez, who defeated him two years ago, and just so happens to be nipping at his feels in the division right now.

 Uchiyama's resume isn't the lengthiest, but he's made it count.
 Broke out into the scene with stoppage wins over Takashi Miura and Jorge Solis.
 Since, has defeated two unbeatens in Bryan Vasquez and Jaider Parra, and scored another title defense in December.
 For reference, it was Vasquez who just impressed so many people in an undercard showing, and he was stopped by Uchiyama.
 Only blemish is a technical draw for a fight stopped in the 3rd round against Michael Farenas.
 Hasn't fought in a full year though, from New Years Eve to New Years Eve.

 Shinsuke Yamanaka has flown under the radar for American fight fans.
 When Vic Darchinyan traveled to Tokyo in 2012 to fight him, it was presumed by many to be a quick stopover for the Raging Bull on the way to bigger things.
 But Yamanaka didn't see it that way, handing him a defeat, and adding to a growing resume which includes wins over Malcolm Tunacao, Tomas Rojas, and Christian Esquivel.
-He's staying busy, too, with three title defenses since August 2013.
-Returns in October.
+He's staying busy, too, with four title defenses since August 2013.